Est. 2026 · Indigenous-Led · Canada

 Where it begins.
 Where it proves itself.

 System 0 is not just our first project — it is the blueprint.
 Every system, every ownership structure, every technology platform is battle-tested here first before rolling across the country.
-The local First Nation holds majority ownership.
-House of Kanada holds a transitional founder position with a written exit pathway to 100% Indigenous ownership.
+The local First Nation and HOK National own the campus from Day 1.
+House of Kanada earns builder and system fees only — zero equity, by design.
 The host municipality contributes land and partnership — zero debt obligation, zero equity.

 $150M–$220MPhase 1 Investment